zhangpur/ICRA2019-Autonomous-Driving/README.md

 43. **2354**	Monocular Semantic Occupancy Grid Mapping with Convolutional Variational Encoder-Decoder Networks
 44. **2504**	Focal Loss in 3D Object Detection
 45. **2795**	DispSegNet: Leveraging Semantics for End-To-End Learning of Disparity Estimation from Stereo Imagery
+46. **2800**	Long-Term Occupancy Grid Prediction Using Recurrent Neural Networks
+47. **2861**	Training a Binary Weight Object Detector by Knowledge Transfer for Autonomous Driving
+48. **2877**	Geo-Supervised Visual Depth Prediction
+49. **2950**	Accurate and Efficient Seafloor Observations with Multiple Autonomous Underwater Vehicles - Theory and Experiments in a Hydrothermal Vent Field

 * **点云处理**
 1. **0111** Oriented Point Sampling for Plane Detection in Unorganized Point Clouds【平面检测】